pingcap/tidb-operator/deploy/aws/README.md

 ## Upgrade TiDB cluster

-To upgrade TiDB cluster, modify `tidb_version` variable to a higher version in variables.tf and run `terraform apply`.
+To upgrade the TiDB cluster, modify the `tidb_version` variable to a higher version in the `variables.tf` file, and then run `terraform apply`.

 > *Note*: The upgrading doesn't finish immediately.
 You can watch the upgrading process by `kubectl --kubeconfig credentials/kubeconfig_<cluster_name> get po -n tidb --watch`.

 ## Scale TiDB cluster

-To scale TiDB cluster, modify `tikv_count` or `tidb_count` to your desired count, and then run `terraform apply`.
+To scale the TiDB cluster, modify the `tikv_count` or `tidb_count` variable to your desired count in the `variables.tf` file, and then run `terraform apply`.

 > *Note*: Currently, scaling in is not supported since we cannot determine which node to scale.
 Scaling out needs a few minutes to complete, you can watch the scaling out by `kubectl --kubeconfig credentials/kubeconfig_<cluster_name> get po -n tidb --watch`.

 ## Customize

-You can change default values in `variables.tf` (like the cluster name and image versions) as needed.
+You can change default values in `variables.tf` (such as the cluster name and image versions) as needed.

 ### Customize AWS related resources